Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

 # MZCommands

 ### Module Start
-This command is used to initialize monoZ:Jet module and check SIM Status, Configure Band and OrgID, attach to cellular network and open connection with IoT platform using run time value.
-This command must be used after +MZREADY from monoZ:Jet module.
-Upon unsuccessful network/IoT connection in first attempt, monoZ:Jet shall send back a failure URC and attempt connection with network/platform 2 more times with unsuccessful URC after every attempt in case of failure.
-After +MZSTART:0, further +MZSTART URCs can be expected anytime in the event of network or IoT PF disconnect.
+This command initializes the monoZ:Jet module and establish communication with the cellular network and the IoT platform using runtime parameters.
+If the SIM is not detected, the Band setting is incorrect, or the modem fails to start, an error URC is immediately generated without retries.
+In the event of a failed network or IoT platform connection, monoZ:Jet will return a failure URC and retry every 5 minutes indefinitely until a successful connection is established.
+The host can force an exit from this loop through a hardware reset, MZSLEEP=1, or a power shutdown.
+After +MZSTART:0, additional +MZSTART URCs may be received if there is a network or IoT platform disconnection.

 <CodeBlock language="javascript" title="Execution command">
 {`MZSTART `}